PeteLealiieeJ/perseverance_tracker/README.md

 Firstly, the test_db.py file contains functions for testing the database.
 This file includes functions to test both the waypoint and traverse databases containing the traverse and waypoint data, respectively .
 These test include checking that all the redis keys match the formatting created with the respective *generate_way_key()* and *generate_trav_key()* functions, and checking that the data stored in the database have the appropriate dictionary keys and value types.

 Next, the test_flask_api.py file contains functions for testing the non-job-related routes of the flask application.
-This file includes functions to test the (GET) routes and load (POST) route - and the other (POST) routes which interact with the worker script are reserved for the test_worker.py script.
+This file includes functions to test the (GET) routes and load (POST) route - all other (POST) routes which interact with the worker script are reserved for the test_worker.py script.
 These tests include checking that all the flask routes return appropriately formatted responses, successful response codes, and appropriately types from response content, lists, and dictionaries.

 Finally, the test_worker.py file contains functions for testing the job-related routes of the flask application.
-This file includes functions to test all job (POST) routes and the download (GET) routes - and the other (POST) routes which do not interact with the worker script are reserved for the test_flask_api.py script.
+This file includes functions to test all job (POST) routes and the download (GET) routes - all  other (POST) routes which do not interact with the worker script are reserved for the test_flask_api.py script.
 These tests include checking that all the flask routes return appropriately formatted responses, successful response codes, and appropriately types from response content, lists, and dictionaries.

 All of the above test are executed utilizing pytest and can be initiated after spinning up the services and containers.

-One may also need to update the FPORT, BASEROUTE, REDIS_TEST_IP and REDIS_TEST_PORT variables in test files to their own in order to run the database test successfully.
+NOTE: One must also update the FPORT, BASEROUTE, REDIS_TEST_IP and REDIS_TEST_PORT variables in test files to their own in order to run the database test successfully.First run the following:

+    [P-tracker]$ make clean-all
     [P-Tracker]$ make run-all
-    [P-Tracker]$ make redis-ip # Gets Redis IP for replacement in test_db.py [P-Tracker]$ pytest
+    [P-Tracker]$ make redis-ip

+    #returns the redis ip address

+The IP address you get from the above command must then be copy and pasted into the test_db.py variable, **REDIS_TEST_IP** (line 19).
+It only needs to be changed here because this variable is imported to the other test files when necessary.
+Assumming that you've run the containers locally without altering the dockerfile, the FPORT, BASEROUTE, and REDIS_TEST_PORT should be the same.
+If running on a different port, be sure to change the **FPORT** variable on line 5 of **test_flask.py**.

+After that, one can run pytest with the following command in the test folder

+    [P-Tracker/test]$ pytest

 Successful test should give the following response which shows that all tests were successful: